 I didn’t (and never have) count or measure anything, so I couldn’t tell you how many grams I ate of what.
 I simply listened deeply to what my body was asking for, and I gave it exactly that.

 I also completely eliminated caffeine from my diet.
 Caffeine can stress the adrenals, and obviously that was the last thing that I wanted to do.

 Years ago, I was taking 14 supplements every single day.
 Intuitively, this didn’t feel right for my body, so one by one, I cut back on them as my health improved.
 The only supplement I took for my adrenal health was Ashwaganda.
 It worked well for MY body, when I felt like I needed it.

-First thing every morning, I did my best to get some quick sun exposure (sometimes even just standing in the sunlight, and looking out the window), which I believe helped with my adrenal healing.
+First thing every morning, I did my best to get some sun exposure (sometimes even just standing in the sunlight, and looking out the window), which I believe helped with my adrenal healing.
 There’s a lot of science that backs this up, if you’re interested in learning more about this.
 Since it was summertime, this was easy to do.
-If nothing else, it really did make me feel great getting that early morning light, to start off my day, and I plan to do it again this summer!
+It also made me feel great getting that early morning light in to start off my day!

 Movement is SO important to me.
 My workouts have changed drastically over the years, and now that I’ve fully healed my adrenals, my routine is much more intense, because my body is able to handle it & recover quickly.
 While I was healing my adrenals, I was told by alternative practitioners (conventional doctors never once mentioned anything that I’ve written about in here) that I should stick to only doing gentle yoga.

 Here’s the thing, gentle yoga doesn’t make me happy.
 Maybe it does for you, and that’s awesome!
 I found that my happiness, and doing what I loved, was SO important when it came to healing, so I learned how to modify my workouts to work for me!